Shop and Save on New York State Health Insurance

 Lack of insurance coverage has caused many patients to pay out-of-pocket for extremely expensive treatment plans, often putting them in financial peril.
 And since PTLDS, also referred to as Chronic Lyme Disease, is not officially viewed as an illness, it is not likely that it will qualify as a pre-existing condition under the Affordable Care Act, which is slated for full implementation by January 2014.

 So what should people do to stay informed, find treatment, and prevent further health problems related to Lyme disease?
-In light of the above facts, it may seem that people who claim to have and suffer from PTLSD are out of luck, and that insurance companies will not provide any help in aiding in their recovery.
+In light of the above facts, it may seem that people who claim to have and suffer from PTLSD are out of luck and that insurance companies will not provide any help in aiding in their recovery.

 However, it is important to stay informed on current research.
-Advances in research in the coming months or years may aid in the knowledge of the long-term affects of Lyme disease, and how they can be effectively diagnosed, and treated, across the board.
+Advances in research in the coming months or years may aid in the knowledge of the long-term effects of Lyme disease, and how they can be effectively diagnosed, and treated, across the board.

 As the controversy surrounding Lyme disease and the treatments associated with it continues, scientific advances in research will hopefully catch up to the unknown effects of the disease, so those who are affected can sooner begin the recovery process, without the threat of denied coverage.